williammilisic/cloudcloud.dev/index.md

 > Cloud Cloud Dot Dev is about things, topics and aha-moments I encounter on a daily basis that I think may be interesting for saving and that also may be interesting for others to learn about or discover.
 <br/>

+## 26 June 2023
+* "*Day 2 is stasis.
+Followed by irrelevance.
+Followed by excruciating, painful decline.
+Followed by death.
+And that is why it is always Day 1.*” - Jeff Bezos on why it's always Day 1 at Amazon in his 1997 [letter to shareholders](https://www.sec.gov/Archives/edgar/data/1018724/000119312517120198/d373368dex991.htm)

 ## 25 June 2023
 * Jan Bosch has a good [post](https://janbosch.com/blog/index.php/2023/06/19/protagonist-rule-15-memento-mori/) on how to maximise one's life through three tactics: prioritization (only do what you feel is important), acceleration (don’t delay things but do them now) and desensitization (stop worrying about what others might think or what you might lose).